genterist/openMRS-Security/Capstone/FINAL.md

 2. With pair 2, post login log in the service console is "Failed login attempt (login=admin) - Invalid usrname and/or password : admin".
 This meeans the system was not able to record the mallicious string after large enough leading spaces.
 3. There was no log in the service console after logging in with pair 3.
 This means with large enough trailing spaces, injection attacks on both username and password will go undetected

-### * NOTES:
-Contact tam.nguyen@ncsu.edu if you have problems following instructions in this test case.

 ***